 Theyyam is an ancient Hindu tradition, specific to the Malabar region of Northern Kerala in India.
 During Theyyam, stories of the gods are interpreted by skilled performers who are believed to embody the spirits of the deities.
 Theyyam artists undergo rigorous physical and mental training before taking part in these mysterious nocturnal rituals involving dance, music, elaborate costumes, and fire.

-Our driver AJ indicates a narrow path lit intermittently with bright fluorescent tubes and lined on both sides by thick jungle undergrowth.
+Our driver AJ indicates a narrow path, lit intermittently with bright fluorescent tubes and lined on both sides by thick jungle undergrowth.
 As we make our way in silence down the dirt track, the faint drumming we could hear from the road becomes more distinct.
-Tucked away beneath the trees a modest temple comes into view, adorned with flower garlands and strings of coloured lights.
+Tucked away beneath the trees, a modest temple comes into view, adorned with flower garlands and strings of coloured lights.
 The temple sits on a raised platform, with several square shrines around it.
 Women and children gather on one side of the compound, men on the other.

 The Theyyam artists are in a trance when they begin their ritual performances.
-The Oracle, or 'Revealer of Light' leads a hypnotic dance around a fire, accompanied by pulsating drums.
+The Oracle, or 'Revealer of Light' leads a hypnotic dance around the fire, accompanied by pulsating drums.
 As the Theyyams circle the temple compound, surveying the audience, the flames burn with increased vigour.
 The atmosphere is edgy and intense.